WELCOME TO MY PAGE SSG PURIRAN u.s. ARMY RECRUITER SAN JOSE, CA

 Become a member of the world's premier organization.

-I'd love to meet with you!
-We can talk about your goals and figure out a plan to help you achieve them.
-I’m here to help you take full advantage of what the Army has to offer.
-Think of it as a great opportunity to move closer to your dreams— let’s aim high and work together to make it happen!
+I’d love to meet with you!
+I speak English, and I’m fluent in Tagalog and Ilokano, so we can talk in whatever language feels most comfortable for you.
+Let’s sit down, discuss your goals, and figure out a plan to help you reach them.
+I’m here to help you make the most of everything the Army has to offer.
+Think of it as an awesome opportunity to get closer to your dreams—let’s aim high and work together to make it happen!

 614 Tully Road, San Jose, California 95111